 Their experiences as parents, and their conversations with other families and teachers, inspired them to create a 501(c)(3) nonprofit school in their community that is structured around nature- and curiosity-based learning.

-Julie Mountcastle, Head Teacher and Director of Creative Arts at Slate School, is an experienced elementary educator who joined the team early during its founding.
+Julie Mountcastle, Head of School and Grade K/1 Teacher at Slate School, is an experienced elementary educator who joined the team early during its founding.
 She developed and leads the school’s curiosity-driven curriculum that is both developmentally appropriate and academically rigorous.
 She designed a school which trusts each child in their learning, and which responds to each child’s wonderings and creativity.
 She leads Slate School’s ability to dive deep into recognizing and maximizing opportunities for discovery toward realizing a student's potential, and she creates a framework that allows for authentic assessment in all aspects of the classroom.

 Together, these leaders of Slate School built a strong team of educators and professionals who helped to guide its founding and opening.
 Slate School is one of the only elementary schools in the United States to focus on child-centered, curiosity-based learning.
 Slate School is working to change the landscape of education throughout the country by building a learning community, sharing its model and daily classroom activities, and by offering workshops and other events for educators.